NATO Architecture Framework: Adoption of industry meta-models

-Glossary, References and Bibliography
+Glossary, references and bibliography

 Chapter 5 of the NATO Architecture Framework define major definitions and references in line with the major standards and reference documents used in Architecture activities.

 Web access to download NAFv4

 Official site to download the latest version of NAF is available (here) or on the (NATO Portal).

+An ArchiMate modeling guide for NAF v4, produced by the NATO Digital Policy Committee Architecture Capability Team is available here.

 Search for “Architecture Framework” and select the “NATO Architecture Framework, Version 4” entry.